ffund/ml-notebooks/notebooks/1-explore-hw.md

 This data was collected from Google Maps users around the world over the last few months - including you, *if* you have Google Maps on your phone and have turned on the Location History setting.
 It combines location history from a large number of users to capture the overall increase or decrease in time spent in places such as: retail and recreation facilities, groceries and pharmacies, parks, transit stations, workplaces, and residences.

+The data shows how users' mobility patterns - what types of places they spend time in - varied over the course of the COVID-19 pandemic.

 As you work through this notebook, you will see that some text and code cells are marked with a "TODO" at the top.
 You'll have to edit these cells to fill in the code or answer the questions as indicated.

+When you are finished, make sure you have run all of the cells in the notebook (in order), and then create a PDF from it.
+Submit the PDF on Gradescope.

+**Important note**: You won't necessarily have learned or seen in advance how to use all the Python commands and library functions you need to complete this assignment.
+That's OK.
+Part of the learning objective here is to practice finding and applying that kind of new information as you go!
+Use the library documentation, search the Internet, or ask questions on Ed if you need any help.

 :::